The condition can affect any joint, and it may limit how well that joint works.

 Therapists can also make splints for children to correctly position their joints and reduce pain.
 They can be used on knees, wrists, and fingers, as well as at night during sleep.

-If your child has juvenile rheumatoid arthritis, encourage them to get out there and be active.
+If your child has juvenile idiopathic arthritis, encourage them to get out there and be active.
 Avoid contact sports and instead go for things that are not stressful on the joints, like swimming.

-Eye problems are linked to some forms of juvenile rheumatoid arthritis, so keep up with your child’s eye tests.
+Eye problems are linked to some forms of juvenile idiopathic arthritis, so keep up with your child’s eye tests.

 The condition can also cause problems with oral health if it affects the jaw and makes it hard to brush and floss teeth.
 Dentists can recommend special toothbrushes and floss to help children take care of their mouths.